DataDog/datadog-agent/docs/public/components/creating-bundles.md

 A bundle is a grouping of related components.
 The goal of a bundle is to ease the usage of multiple components working together to constitute a product.

-One example is `DogStatsD`, a server to receive metrics locally from customer apps. `DogStatsD` is composed of 9+ components, but most binaries just want to include `DogStatsD` as a whole.
+One example is `DogStatsD`, a server to receive metrics locally from customer apps. `DogStatsD` is composed of 9+ components, but at the binary level we want to include `DogStatsD` as a whole.

 For use cases like that of DogStatsD, create a bundle.